What is inflammation?

 Inflammation is an immune response that occurs when the body’s white blood cells and immune-fighting chemicals work to protect it from infective and foreign substances, such as bacteria, viruses and injuries.
-The white blood cells are carried through the blood stream to the site of infection or injury.
-The site becomes warm and red, with increased blood flow to the affected area.
-Inflammation is a normal occurrence that helps keep your body healthy.

 Symptoms of acute inflammation can resemble flu-like symptoms and include: